-Where does the book / covered books or periodicals article / website get its information?
+Where does the book / article / website get its information?

 Look for a bibliography and / or footnotes.
 In a piece of writing that is making a case using data, historical or scientific references, or appeals to outside sources of any kind, those sources should be thoroughly documented.
 The writer should give you enough information to go and find those sources yourself and double-check that the materials are used accurately and fairly by the author.